From ancient Celtic “fairy cats” folklore to Saint Patrick’s sermons, there’s a wide range of inspirations behind the various Celtic jewelry we wear.

 The Claddagh Ring

 Friendship, loyalty, and love.
 These are what the Claddagh represents.
-The latter is represented by the heart, two hands embody friendship while the crown represents loyalty.
+The heart represents the latter; two hands embody friendship while the crown represents loyalty.

-On the other hand, wearing the ring on the left hand with outward facing crown means you have a lifelong partner.
+On the other hand, wearing the ring on the left hand with the outward-facing crown means you have a lifelong partner.

 The Celtic Sisters Knot

-This Celtic pendant symbolizes a strong eternal bond shared between friends and sisters.
-The complex Celtic heart knot symbolizes everlasting love.
+This Celtic pendant symbolizes a robust eternal bond shared between friends and sisters.
+The intricate Celtic heart knot symbolizes everlasting love.